"What is the spirit of practicing in a monastery?"

 You may use a sitting posture (zazen) - or a lying posture.

-Maybe Soto Zen is thought of as a Japanese tradition, but it was imported from China by Dogen in the early 1200s.
+The sitting meditation practice in Soto Zen was imported from China by Dogen in the early 1200s.
 Furthermore, it is said to be essentially the same as the Mahamudra (Great Symbol) teachings of Northern Buddhism:

-A useful and succinct formula of comparison for Chinese Zen and Tibetan Mahamudra is that Zen is esoteric Mahamudra and Mahamudra is exoteric Zen. - Professor Chen-chi Chang [Tiy xxxix - More on it]
+A useful and succinct formula of comparison for Chinese Zen and Tibetan Mahamudra is that Zen is esoteric Mahamudra and Mahamudra is exoteric Zen. - Professor Garma Chen-chi Chang (in Evans-Wentz 196xxx Tiy xxxix - More on it]

 Zazen gazing can melt away certain mind-forged distances.

 The zazen of even one person at one moment imperceptibly accords with all things and fully resonates through all time. - Dogen, in Tanahashi 2004, 16

 2. From deep within might be best.

 You had better do the sitting in a quiet room.
 One session is to last about 30-35 minutes eventually.